TV

 There Will Be A Time Jump

 Ever since Season 2 ended, there have been rumors that the third season could go all in on a major time jump.
-Zendaya first hinted at the idea by revealing she hopes to “explore the characters out of high school” in an interview following the season.
-Then, Euphoria costume designer confirmed there’s been internal discussions about implementing a five-year time jump in Season 3 during her April 4 interview with Vogue.
+Zendaya first hinted at the idea by revealing she hoped to “explore the characters out of high school” in an interview following the season.
+Then, Euphoria costume designer confirmed there had been internal discussions about implementing a five-year time jump in Season 3 during an April 2023 interview with Vogue.
 The reported time jump would age the main characters up to their early 20s.

-After years and years of delays, Euphoria Season 3 finally entered into production in early February 2025.
+After years and years of delays, Euphoria Season 3 finally entered into production in February 2025.

 Some Famous Faces Are Joining